carpentries-incubator/open-science-with-r/_episodes/09-collaborating.md

 ---
 title: "Collaborating with you and others with Github"
 teaching: 30
-exercises: 60
+exercises: 30
 questions:
 - "How can I develop and collaborate on code with me or another scientist?"
 - "How can I give access to my code to another collaborator?"
 - "How can I keep code synchronised with another scientist?"
 - "How can I solve conflicts that arise from that collaboration?"
-- "What are Github "
+- "What is Github?"
 objectives:
 - "Be able to create a new repository and share it with another scientist."
 - "Be able to work together on a R script through RStudio and Github integration."